linux-integrity/ima-doc/ima-concepts.rst

 Additional ``MOK`` keys are registered using :ref:`mokutil`.
 At boot time, a one-time firmware (e.g. UEFI) menu prompts to accept the registered keys.
-See :ref:`mokutil-mok-keygen` for a sample procedure.
+See :ref:`kernel-signing-key-generation` for a sample procedure.

 The :ref:`dot-machine` keyring has the ability to store only CA certificates and put the rest on the :ref:`dot-platform` keyring,